Manufacturing

 Predictive maintenance

-Condition-based triggers
+Condition-based action

 Quality · Vision